informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 deserialization of this format would be a rather complicated enterprise.
-We therefore need to define a text-serialized format, in which the state of the game is represented as the global values followed by a sequence of game elements, each of which is represented as a sequence of values.
-For the sequence of game elements, we can use the external representation defined for use as the format of the argument of the `addObject` command.
+We therefore need to define a text-serialized format, in which the state of the game is represented as the global values followed by a sequence of game elements, each of which is represented as a sequence of words in a specified format.
+For this specified format, we can use the external representation introduced in the previous assignment to be used with the `addObject` command (as the format for its argument).

 ### Serialization format